sanpau/Getting-and-cleaning-data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The objective of this porject is to:
+The objective of this project is to:

 Create final dataset by merging training and test sets.
 Only the measurements on mean and standard deviation is extracted.